minaamshahid/minaamshahid/README.md

 - 👋 Hi, I’m @minaamshahid
-- 👀 I’m interested in distributed computing, functional programming and building strong engineering teams ready for scale.
 - 🌱 I’m currently learning to build strong engineering teams and processes in a hyper growth company.
 - 📫 Reach out to me on Twitter: @minaam_shahid